Looking for amazing locations for glamping in Southern California? Come on in, we have you covered.

 KOA Ventura Ranch

 One of the main draws of KOA camping sites are the vast amount of family friendly amenities available.
-With arts and crafts, a huge jumping pillow, playground, zip lining and organized nature walks, your family will be busy enjoying time together in a beautiful setting.
+With arts and crafts, a huge jumping pillow, playground, zip lining and organized nature walks, your family will enjoy their time together in a beautiful setting.
 We love this location as well since it’s a great option for glamping near Los Angeles and there is a ton to do in Ventura County.

 Hicksville has two wonderful locations for people looking to get out into nature – one just outside of Joshua Tree National Park and one in the beautiful hills of Idyllwild.
 The “secret” Joshua Tree location consists of an amazingly awesome set-up of themed trailers, ranging from western themes (The Pioneer), sci-fi (The Integratrailor) and of course the downright crazy (the Pony Stall or glowing wig heads in the Fifi).
 The trailers are all centered around a small pool and hot tub area with lots of cool activities for everyone.
 Read the descriptions on the trailers carefully as some have shared bathrooms and/or no AC.